zebware/orchesto-csi/README.md

 root@orchesto-pod:/# echo "My very secret secret stored in the cloud" > /var/lib/www/html/secret.txt
 ```

-1. Visit your backend CSP ☁️ and look at the files in the bucket you created.
+1. Visit your backend CSP ☁️ and have a look at the file in the bucket you created.
 2. Visit your [orchesto gateway bucket](http://localhost:9090/orchesto/#/browse/) and download your file and open it